When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best for Parents Who Need a Little Guidance

-Nick Bromley and Nicola O’Byrne have delivered a book with a bite.
-If you’re unsure how to make a book exciting for your kids, then “Open Very Carefully” is the one for you.
-It pretty much guides you the whole way.
+Nick Bromley and Nicola O’Byrne delivered a book with serious bite.
+If you are unsure how to make storytime exciting, “Open Very Carefully” guides you the whole way.

-This was a regular old storybook until a crocodile got inside and started wreaking havoc.
-Children will love the unexpected twists and turns and the overall chaos of the story as the crocodile chomps down on letters and sentences, trying to make his escape.
+This starts as a regular storybook until a crocodile invades the pages and starts wreaking havoc.
+Children love the unexpected twists as the crocodile chomps down on letters and sentences, trying to make his escape.

-This book was the winner of the Waterstone’s Children’s Book Prize 2014.
+This interactive meta-story was the winner of the Waterstone’s Children’s Book Prize 2014 for good reason, it turns reading into an active event.

 Gallop!